flame-engine/flame/doc/flame_yarn/overview.md

 ---
 Slughorn: Where... did you hear that?
 -> Tom: It was mentioned in an old book in the library...
-    Slughorn: I see that you have read more books from the Restricted Section than is wise.
+    Slughorn: I see that you have read more books from the Restricted Section \
+              than is wise.
     Slughorn: I'm sorry, Tom, I should have seen you'd be tempted...
     <<take restricted_library_pass>>
     -> But Professor!..
         Slughorn: This is for your good, Tom.
 Many of those books are dangerous!
         Slughorn: Now off you go.
-And do your best to forget about what you asked...
+And do your best to forget about what you \
+                  asked...
         <<stop>>
 -> Tom: I overheard it...
 And the word felt sharp and frigid, like it was the \
    embodiment of Dark Art <<if luck() >= 80>>
-    Slughorn: It is a very Dark Art indeed, it is not good for you to know about it...
+    Slughorn: It is a very Dark Art indeed, it is not good for you to know \
+              about it...
-    Tom: But if I don't know about this Dark Art, how can I defend myself against it?
+    Tom: But if I don't know about this Dark Art, how can I defend myself \
+         against it?
     Slughorn: It is a Ritual, one of the darkest known to wizard-kind ...
+    ...
     <<achievement "The Darkest Secret">>
 ===
 ```

 This fragment demonstrates many of the features of the `.yarn` language, including:

-- ability to divide the text into smaller chunks called _nodes_;
+- ability to divide the text into smaller chunks called *nodes*;
 - control the flow of the dialog via commands such as `<<if>>` or `<<jump>>`;
 - different dialogue path depending on player's choices;
 - disable certain menu choices dynamically;